North Tamworth

 North Tamworth has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Infrastructure changes significantly influence an area's performance.
+Changes to local infrastructure significantly influence an area's performance.
 AreaSearch has identified nine projects likely impacting the area.
-Notable ones are Tamworth Regional Skywalk, East Tamworth Watermain Replacement, Oxley Vale Neighbourhood Supermarket, and Oxley Vale Lifestyle Estate.
+Key projects include Tamworth Regional Skywalk, East Tamworth Watermain Replacement, Oxley Vale Neighbourhood Supermarket, and Oxley Vale Lifestyle Estate.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.